 At least two of my ancestors were active in Northern Neck church affairs.
 John Cralle (1724-1778), as a Baptist, was a strong proponent of the separation of the church from state affairs.
 And Robert Carter (1663-1732) gave land and money for the construction (in 1735) of Christ Church, an Anglican Church, which still stands and used in Lancaster County.

-Religious fervent, in comparison to the Massachusetts colonies, seems to have been mostly absent from the Northern Neck culture of the 1600s and 1700s.
+Religious fervent, in comparison to the New England colonies, seems to have been mostly absent from the Northern Neck culture of the 1600s and 1700s.
 Such absence possibly allowed for a more diverse cultural development, which seems to me to be an overall positive, and might account for the many competent leaders, with a variety of views, which emerged out of the Northern Neck as the new nation was forming.

 5. Education.
 In the 1600s and 1700s, education, and obtaining one, was very much up to individuals and the families to which they belong.
 Few, if any, schools existed in most places in most Northern Neck areas.
 The larger and more wealthy landowners would send their children to England for schooling.
 Also these families would hire tutors, usually from Europe, to live in their homes as teachers.
 Reports indicate that in the late 1600s some individuals paid for “free schools” in the Northern Neck, providing reading and writing education.
 And such activities might have continued, probably haphazardly, into the 1700s, but likely on a small scale.

 Churches were considered as a resource for providing education.
 Churches would hold education opportunities on Sunday afternoons, versus before church as would be assumed today.
 More on the scope of these opportunities, whether more than religious, moral subjects were taught, and the consequences of these Sunday afternoon sessions would be interesting to know.
 A limiting factor as to the value of these sessions likely were the quality of the church pastors; in general, Church of England parishes in the Northern Neck had a problem attracting quality pastors (see above Subsection 6, Religion, for more on the quality of Church of England pastors).